 “It’s the damn White Rabbit.
-He got into my fucking car and left this shit in there,” Khailani spouted, dropping into an open chair.
+He got into my fucking car and delivered this shit,” Khailani spouted, dropping into an open chair.

 Khailani glared at her.
 “Why the hell would I keep a livin’ creature in a sunbaked car for over three fucking hours?
 I don’t feel safe for a minute if they can break into my car.
 I can’t be sniping drug runners if I’m worried about being sniped myself,” she hissed.

 “Why don’t we postpone the raid?”
 Dean piped up.
 Out of everyone in the group, he was the scariest.
-As unofficial co-leader of the KVG, he took care of purifying the drugs KVG pilfered for themselves and selling them to a more affluent market.
+As unofficial co-leader of the KVG, he purified the drugs KVG pilfered for themselves and sold them to a more preferred market.

-His charisma was off the charts, and he knew where to or not to be.
+His charisma was off the charts and knew where to or not to be.
 Supposedly he retired from the police force on an ugly note, but he was so well-loved that his former co-workers treated him like he never left.
-Furthermore, he made friends with a damn dragon and who knows how many more monsters in Renagasor.
+Not only that, but he made friends with a dragon and who knows how many more monsters in that Renagasor place.

 “Postpone the raid?
 Hah!”
 Talia rolled her eyes.
-“She’s gettin’ death threats we dun know are real!”
+“She’s gettin’ death threats we dunno are real!”

-Dean shook his head. w“Talia, any notes from the White Rabbit can’t be taken lightly.
+Dean shook his head.
+“Talia, any notes from the White Rabbit can’t be dismissed lightly.
 We’ve heard the stories of this guy’s feats.
 When I took Khailani to get her gun, the shop keep was at a loss for words about Mr. Rabbit, and he’s hard to intrigue.”

-Khailani knew a truth hid among crumbs of lies, but she shared a thankful glance in Dean’s direction.
-Annice pressed her lips together.
+Khailani knew that was a truth among crumbs of lies, but she shared a thankful glance in Dean’s direction.
+Annice bit her lip.

 As the ringleader of the operation, she was hesitant to postpone it.
 During their meeting she considered it but was quickly convinced to continue the mission by several KVG members, including Talia.
-She glanced out towards the parking lot.
+She peered towards the parking lot.
 “Is that him?”